Draft Climate Action and Adaptation Plan

 Committee & Commission Presentations

-City Staff will be presenting the draft Climate Action and Adaptation Plan to the following Committees and Commissions:
+City Staff presented the draft Climate Action and Adaptation Plan to the following Committees and Commissions during the public comment period:

 CAAP Email List